IrisShaders/Iris/docs/faq.md

 You will also need [Indium](https://modrinth.com/mod/indium/) and [Fabric-API](https://modrinth.com/mod/fabric-api) for most mods as well as [ModMenu](https://modrinth.com/mod/modmenu) for settings.

-**If installing all those one by one sounds overwhelming, there are also modpacks that do it for you, such as [Fabulously Optimized](https://modrinth.com/modpack/fabulously-optimized).**
+**If installing all those one by one sounds overwhelming, there are also modpacks that do it for you, such as [Fabulously Optimized](https://modrinth.com/modpack/fabulously-optimized) or [Additive](https://modrinth.com/modpack/additive).**